2.2.13. Utility Feeds

 For simplicity we don’t show any additional properties and settings for the components in this example.

-Once the feed is created, it is started using startFeed()
+Once the feed is created, it is started using startFeed():

 auto started = utilityFeed->startFeed();